How to setup Zabbix on Ubuntu 20.04

 After MariaDB installation is complete, as with Apache, we will check if the service is started, with “systemctl status mariadb” command.

 After we make sure service is up and running, we need to secure the database installation.
 It can be run with a script which is shipped with MariaDB installation.

 We need to run “sudo mysql_secure_installation” and follow the recommended security configuration.

 After that’s done, we need to create a database that Zabbix will use.
 First we need to log in to MariaDB shell with command – “sudo mysql -u root -p“.

 Now we have access to MariaDB shell, and need to create the database.
 We will use following commands:

-create database zabbix character set utf8 collate utf8_bin; grant all privileges on zabbix.* to [email protected] identified by '[email protected]'; quit;
+create database zabbix character set utf8 collate utf8_bin; grant all privileges on zabbix.* to zabbix@localhost identified by 'admin@monit1'; quit;

 Step 3: Installing Zabbix

 To install Zabbix we first need to add official Zabbix repository containing the latest Zabbix packages (5.4 at the moment).
 For that we will use following commands:

 After that we need to install Zabbix server, frontend and agent packages.
 Use the following command: